abdulbaqi/songs/README.md

 The app lists chapters of the Quran with a select button against each chapter.
 When clicking on each chapter a detail is presented on a panel or card next to it.

+The purpose of this app is to illustrate how Redux works with React and provide a boiler plate for other more complex apps.

+The entire repo is available in my [github](https://github.com/abdulbaqi/songs), and you can see the finished app [here](http://playquran.com/chapterInfo).

 ## install redux and react-redux library

+After installed the normal `react` app, we need two more packages as follows.
+(I am using `yarn`, you can use `npm` as well).

 ```
 yarn add redux react-redux
 ```

-All data will be inside redux now, so we can make our App as functional component.
-For this app, we will have two reducers: a) chapter list reducer, and b) selected chapter reducer, and we will have one action creator: select chapter.
+Redux will take over the task of handling states and data for us, so we can have our `App` component as a functional component rather than a class.
+For this app, we will have two reducers: a) chapter list reducer, and b) selected chapter reducer, and we will have one action creator: *select chapter*.

 Using `react-redux` we will create two components: `Provider` and `Connect`.
 The provider will get as prop the store of reducers from redux.
 The hierarcy goes as follows: Provider --> App --> Connect --> ChapterList, ChapterDetail.